seep/hashpool/README.md

-HashPool
+hashpool
 =========
 [![Build Status](https://travis-ci.org/atonparker/hashpool.png?branch=master)](https://travis-ci.org/atonparker/hashpool)

-__HashPool__ is a fixed-size pool of reusable IDs.
+__hashpool__ is a fixed-size pool of reusable IDs.
 Because it is a fixed-size, the generated IDs will always be the same length and are garunteed unique.
 It generates IDs in O(n/2) time.

 Methods
 -------

-#### new Hashpool(options)
+#### new HashPool(options)
 The constructor takes an object with two optional parameters: `bits`, which is the number of bits in the generated IDs, and `base`, which is the radix of the generated IDs.
 The defaults are `{ bits: 24, base: 16 }` which generate 6-digit hexadecimal IDs.

 #### take()